-Undergraduate Research Internship Program at MSU-Billings
+Undergraduate Research and Medical Laboratory Sciences Internship Programs at MSU-Billings

 A significant number of Montana State University Billings students are non-traditional (the average age of the student body is 25), many of whom not only attend school but also work and raise their families—44% percent of MSUB students work 26 or more hours per week off-campus, and 27% provide care for dependents.
 This may leave capable students little time in their schedules to pursue unpaid internship opportunities, regardless of their intellectual/academic capacity to do so.
 In MSUB’s most recent (2013) National Survey of Student Engagement, only 14% of seniors had worked with a faculty member on a research project, compared to the average 24% of students attending Rocky Mountain public universities and colleges.
 The low number of students participated in this High Impact Practice affects not only the quality of their college experience but also the preparedness of potential employees in our area’s biomedical and public health industries.